Hone logo

 Problem Description

-You need to create an Angular HTTP interceptor that toggles a loading state.
-This state should be managed by a service and exposed to the application.
+You need to implement an Angular HTTP interceptor that intercepts all outgoing HTTP requests and sets a loading state.
+This loading state should be managed by a service that your components can subscribe to.
+The interceptor should:

 Key Requirements: